 As you can see, machine learning is a pretty complex field, mainly studied by mathematicians, statisticians, and computer scientists.
-But its application in modern marketing are already proven.
+Its application in modern marketing is also proven.

 Here are some examples of where you might see machine learning being used in content marketing:

 Perhaps the most obvious application of machine learning in content marketing is written content writing.
 Several startups have developed software that can generate written content for you, and they’re getting quite good at it.
 By using natural language processing (NLP), these tools understand the context of a piece of text and generate new content that’s relevant.

 Typically, these tools leverage OpenAI technology.
 AI content generators can create high-quality content for you, including blog posts, social media posts, and even ad copy.
 All you need to do is provide a prompt, and the tool will use its NLP capabilities to develop something new.

 AI copywriters use machine learning to improve their content over time.
 The more data it has to work with, the better it becomes at understanding tone of voice and style.
 The specific neural network machine learning model is called Generative Pre-trained Transformer 3 (GPT-3).
 GPT-3 is a state-of-the-art NLP model that many consider the gold standard in language generation today.

 Before you get started, check out our tenets for using AI for content creation.

 In addition to written content, companies can also use machine learning to create visual content.
 Many tools use NLP to generate visuals.
 DALL-E is one such tool.
 Created by OpenAI, DALL-E is an AI program that can generate images from textual descriptions.